Machine learning the real discriminant locus: Machine learning

-\subsection{\texorpdfstring{$K$}{K}-nearest neighbors}
+\subsection{\texorpdfstring{$k$}{k}-nearest neighbors}

 The underlying premise of a nearest neighbor classification algorithm is that the class to which a previously unseen data sample belongs can be inferred from the class to which the most similar samples in the training set belong.
-In our context, similarity will be measured in the form of the Euclidean distance using $K$ samples in the training set nearest to the test sample thereby yielding the $K$-nearest neighbors.
-The label assigned to the previously unseen data sample is simply the class to which to the majority of the $K$-nearest neighbors belong.
+In our context, similarity will be measured in the form of the Euclidean distance using $k$ samples in the training set nearest to the test sample thereby yielding the $k$-nearest neighbors.
+The label assigned to the previously unseen data sample is simply the class to which to the majority of the $k$-nearest neighbors belong.

 In addition to being easy to implement, a $1$-nearest neighbor classification algorithm has desirable properties to our problem.
 In particular, the Bayes error rate is the lowest misclassification rate achievable by any classifier on the associated data~\cite{Fukunaga:1990:ISP:92131,546912}.
 Since the labels are deterministic and the classes do not overlap for our problem, the Bayes error rate is equal to 0.
+This is summarized in the following.